kwong44/Archie-support/Privacy-Policy.md

 The Right to Withdraw Consent: You can withdraw your consent at any time for any data processing that is based on your consent.

-To exercise any of these rights, please contact us at kywong.design@gmail.com.
+To exercise any of these rights, please contact us at support@speakarchie.app.

 7. Specific Information for European Users (GDPR)